mpetroff/pannellum/doc/json-config-parameters.md

 `autoRotate` parameter is set.

+### `autoRotateStopDelay`

+Sets the delay, in milliseconds, to stop automatically rotating the panorama after it is loaded.
+This parameter only has an effect if the `autoRotate` parameter is set.

 ### `fallback`

 If set, the value is used as a URL for a fallback viewer in case Pannellum is